gracerpro/activetime/README.md

 on computer (away from keyboard, sees the films etc.), *sleep time* represents time when computer is in sleep mode.

+*Divided time* -- time when begin next worked day.
+For me it is 03:00.

 ![mainwindow](https://github.com/gracerpro/activetime/releases/download/1.0/ActiveTime.PNG)